If I've done theater and/or dance in high school, what do I need to know about applying to Amherst?

 Do you have a separate dance program?

 Our department includes study and practice of both theater and dance, and performance work of all kinds.
-We offer courses in dance technique, as well as courses in choreography, performance, physical theater, and video.
+We offer courses in dance techniques, as well as courses in choreography, performance, physical theater, and video.
 We are also part of a larger dance community, Five College Dance, a consortium that combines and coordinates people and activities among Amherst, Hampshire, Mount Holyoke and Smith Colleges, and the University of Massachusetts.
 In fact, Five College Dance is one of the largest dance programs in the country.
 Students have access to a wide variety of dance styles, teachers, peers, and performance experiences.

 More information on dance

 What kind of shows do you do?

 Our rising senior majors plan our performance season based on their interests, so we do not have a set pattern of producing work in particular genres.
 Many of our seniors choose to create original plays, performances, and dance works, while others choose to work on material from the contemporary or classic repertoire.
 We round out our season with additional productions or dance events.
 Non-majors participate in all of our shows.

 We do not specialize in musical theater.
 Nor do we do a musical every year.
 From time to time, the department will produce relatively small-scale musical theater that aligns with our current majors' interests.
 Extracurricular theater groups on campus produce musicals from time to time, as do the theater departments at other area colleges and UMass.
 Nevertheless, students interested primarily in a liberal arts education can study acting, directing, dance, and voice lessons (through the music department) if they wish to build musical theater performance skill.
 But if participating in a big, fully produced musical every year is essential to you, Amherst might not be the right place for you.